 Once the inspection report comes back, the buyers will review it with their agent and determine whether there’s anything they want to address in repair negotiations.

-Depending on the property condition, repair negotiations could either be non-existent or very extensive there's many possible paths through this step and there's no simple way to cover it in a single video.
+Depending on the property condition, repair negotiations could either be non-existent or very extensive, and there are many possible paths through this step so there’s no simple way to cover it in a single video.

-If there's a lender involved and depending on the terms of the buyer's loan, there will typically be an appraisal requirement.
+If the buyer is using a lender to purchase your property and depending on the terms of the buyer’s loan, there will typically be an appraisal requirement.

 Most appraisals are scheduled to be completed after repair negotiations have completed and after the option period expires.
 This is typically one of the last major hurdles sellers experience.

 It’s worth noting that in a rapidly appreciating market where you’re pushing the sale price envelope of the property, the appraisal can occasionally make or break a deal but usually they come and go without much fanfare.

 Surveys are also almost always a requirement when there’s a lender involved ,and if you don’t have a previous survey or at least a previous survey that you can use, depending on the terms of the contract, a survey will be ordered, completed and delivered in time for closing.

 If you do have a survey from when you previously purchased your property and you’ve reached out to the survey company to receive approval to reuse this, we should already have a copy of your survey and a notarized T-47 on file.
 Those two items together will normally satisfy the lender survey requirement.

 Once the buyer and the property have both made it successfully through underwriting, repairs have been completed, the appraisal and survey are complete and satisfactory, any lender payoffs for your mortgage have been ordered, the buyer’s lender has delivered closing instructions to title, you’ve packed and scheduled your move, and you’ve scheduled your utility disconnects, you’re in the home stretch.